A London Symphony: I. Lento – Allegro risoluto

-2. Lento
+II.
+Lento

+The composer wrote, "The second (slow) movement has been called 'Bloomsbury Square on a November afternoon'.
+This may serve as a clue to the music, but it is not a necessary "explanation" of it.
 The movement opens with muted strings playing ppp.
-Vaughan Williams said that the slow movement is intended to evoke "Bloomsbury Square on a November afternoon".

 Quiet themes led in turn by cor anglais, flute, trumpet and viola give way to a grave, impassioned forte section, after which the movement gradually subsides to its original quiet dynamic.

-3. Scherzo (Nocturne)
+III.
+Scherzo (Nocturne)

 In the composer's words, "If the listener will imagine himself standing on Westminster Embankment at night, surrounded by the distant sounds of The Strand, with its great hotels on one side and the "New Cut" on the other, with its crowded streets and flaring lights, it may serve as a mood in which to listen to this movement."
 In the definitive score, the movement revolves around two scherzo themes, the first marked fugato and the second straightforward and lively.

 The piece closes with muted strings playing pppp.

-4. Finale – Andante con moto – Maestoso alla marcia – Allegro – Lento – Epilogue
+IV.
+Finale – Andante con moto – Maestoso alla marcia – Allegro – Lento – Epilogue

+The composer's note says "The last movement consists of an agitated theme in three-time, alternating with a march movement, at first solemn and later on energetic.
+At the end of the finale comes a suggestion of the noise and fever of the first movement – this time much subdued – then the "Westminster Chimes" are heard once more: on this follows an 'Epilogue' in which the slow prelude is developed into a movement of some length".
 The finale opens on a grave march theme, punctuated with a lighter allegro section, with full orchestra initially forte and appassionato.
 After the reappearance of the march, the main allegro theme of the first movement returns.
 Following this, the Westminster Chimes strike again, this time the harp plays the first three-quarters of the hour chimes, and there is a quiet Epilogue, inspired by the last chapter of H. G. Wells's novel Tono-Bungay:

 The last great movement in the London Symphony in which the true scheme of the old order is altogether dwarfed and swallowed up ...
 Light after light goes down.
 England and the Kingdom, Britain and the Empire, the old prides and the old devotions, glide abeam, astern, sink down upon the horizon, pass – pass.
 The river passes – London passes, England passes.